shawncatz/awssh/README.md

 alias awssh='rvm <rvm version> do awssh'

-When you install awssh into your default ruby, then change to a project ruby, the awssh gem is not longer available.
+When you install awssh into your default ruby, then change to a project ruby, the awssh gem is no longer available.
 This allows you to use the awssh gem from ruby.
 Just specify the default rvm version in <rvm verison> above.

 alias awssh='rvm 2.1.2 do awssh'